ywanyi/devdocs/mtf/mtf_entities/mtf_fixture-repo.md

 In the preceding section, the Widget fixture code contains fields with the links for repositories.
 Let's consider the field `layout` with `repository="Magento\Widget\Test\Repository\Widget\LayoutUpdates`.

 The repository value is a reference to the repository XML file.
-Therefore, we should create `<magento2_root_dir>/dev/tests/functional/tests/app/Magento/Widget/Test/Repository/Widget/LayoutUpdates.xml`.
+Therefore, we should create `<magento2>/dev/tests/functional/tests/app/Magento/Widget/Test/Repository/Widget/LayoutUpdates.xml`.
 The XML structure of this repository is the same as of [repository for the entire fixture](#mtf_repository_create).

-Assume that we want to provide data for the {% glossarytooltip 73ab5daa-5857-4039-97df-11269b626134 %}Layout{% endglossarytooltip %} Update block for the following cases shown on the screenshots (name of data sets have orange font, fields defined in repository are highlighted in orange).
+Assume that we want to provide data for the [Layout](https://glossary.magento.com/layout) Update block for the following cases shown on the screenshots (name of data sets have orange font, fields defined in repository are highlighted in orange).

 Case 1. **all_pages** data set: